balancer/scaffold-balancer-v3/README.md

 </details>

 <details><summary><strong>👛 Browser Extension Wallet</strong></summary>

-To use your preferred browser extension wallet, ensure that the account you are using matches the PK you previously provided in the `foundry/.env` file.
-As a convenience, the foundry deploy scripts max approve the vault contract to spend tokens.
+- To use your preferred browser extension wallet, ensure that the account you are using matches the PK you previously provided in the `foundry/.env` file

-⚠️ You may need to add a local development network with rpc url `http://127.0.0.1:8545/` and chain id `31337`.
+- You may need to add a local development network with rpc url `http://127.0.0.1:8545/` and chain id `31337`.
 Also, you may need to reset the nonce data for your wallet exension if it gets out of sync.

 </details>